BohdanOrlov/architecture-checklist/README.md

 ## 🤝 How to contribute

-Is something is missing?
-Feel free to make a pull request!
+ Feel free to make a pull request if something is missing!

 ## 📃 License